Understanding Man-in-the-Middle (MITM) Attacks

 Interception Phase

-Attackers infiltrate a network to position themselves between the victim and the intended destination.
+Attackers position themselves between the victim and the intended destination by exploiting network weaknesses.
 Common methods include:

-- Compromising routers or switches to monitor data flows.
+- Compromised routers or switches to monitor data flows.

 Key Risk: Once intercepted, all unencrypted data—including passwords, emails, and financial details—becomes accessible to the attacker.